wusiyu94/Python_Project_US_Health_Insurance/README.md

 The Massachusetts insurance market reform of 2006 is a state coverage expansion that has received a great deal of attention.
 Using a set of policies similar to the ACA, the Massachusetts law decreased the state’s uninsured rate by about 6 percentage points ([Courtemanche & Zapata, 2014](http://onlinelibrary.wiley.com/doi/10.1002/pam.21737/abstract); [Long, Stockley, & Yemane, 2009](http://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.99.2.508)).
 Using data from the Urban Institute Health Reform Monitoring Survey, Long et al. (2014) compared coverage rates in September 2013 to September 2014 and found an overall increase in coverage of 5.3 percentage points among nonelderly adults.
 The increase in insurance coverage in Medicaid expansion states was estimated to be 5.8 percentage points, compared to 4.8 percentage points in non-expansion states.

 ### Data Source
-Check-out scripts for the data used in our analysis can be found in my [data repository](https://github.com/wusiyu94/final_project/tree/master/data).
+Check-out scripts for the data used in our analysis can be found in my [repository](https://github.com/wusiyu94/final_project).

 * State- and county-level health insurance coverage data, with income and other demographic information

    * American Community Survey 1-Year Data (2011-2016)

      Health insurance coverage is not available in 2011 data.

      2012-14:
      https://api.census.gov/data/2012/acs1/profile